leonlinsx/minimal-mistakes/_posts/2020-05-05-Megan-OConnor.md

 [Human Ventures](https://humanventures.co/about-us "Human") is an NYC based [startup incubator and VC fund](https://www.fastcompany.com/90311721/exclusive-human-ventures-elevates-its-woman-led-startup-studio-with-a-50-million-debut-fund "VC"), bringing together founders to build a company before deciding whether to invest in them \[1\].

 Recently, they hosted an Ask Me Anything (AMA) of [Megan O'Connor](https://twitter.com/meganmoconnor?lang=en "Megan"), one of their founders.
-Megan was previously founder of [Clark](https://www.hiclark.com/ "Clark") tutoring and currently Entrepreneur in Residence at Kaplan; clearly experienced in the education space \[2\].
+Megan was previously founder of [Clark](https://www.hiclark.com/ "Clark") tutoring and currently Entrepreneur in Residence at Kaplan; she’s clearly experienced in the education space \[2\].
 Notes below cover the following areas:

 1. How the education sector is dealing with Covid
 2. What the future of edtech might look like